suejinkim20/react-portfolio/README.md

 * Footer displays text or icon links to the developer’s GitHub and LinkedIn profiles, and profile on a third platform (Stack Overflow, Twitter)

 Issues that are still being addressed:
+* Images keep breaking on About page and Portfolio page.
+It works on localhost but not github pages
 * Error messages on contact form only display upon submit, not when clicked away
 * Contact form is not functional
 * Resume is not its own page, but a link on the contact section and about me section